Defense Contractor Fraud

 - Violating the Truth In Negotiations Act; and

-- Falsly certifying that a minority-owned business or a business in a Historically Underutilized Business Zone is participating as a subcontractor.
+- Falsely certifying that a minority-owned business, woman-owned small business or a business in a Historically Underutilized Business Zone is participating as a subcontractor.

-Berger Montague’s Whistleblower, Qui Tam & False Claims Act Group is familiar with the types of complex government fraud schemes like those described above and has the experience and resources necessary to investigate and pursue virtually any type of defense contractor fraud against the government.
+We are familiar with the types of complex government fraud schemes like those described above and have the experience and resources necessary to investigate and pursue virtually any type of defense contractor fraud against the government.